-At times, the trials of life may feel as burdensome as carrying a sand-filled backpack.
-In fact, you may even feel that your personal struggles are as numerous as the sand.
+At times, the trials of life may feel as burdensome as carrying a sand-filled bag over your shoulder.
+In fact, you may even feel that your personal struggles are sometimes as numerous as the sand.
 But remember, Jesus never promised us a trouble-free life nor one with limited challenges.
-What He did promise, however, was that through every difficult situation He would be there with us right to the very end.
+He did promise, however, that through every difficult situation He would be there with us right to the very end.
 He even encouraged us to be cheerful during trying times by reminding us that He overcame the world.
 If you ever feel like you cannot carry the load of your worries and cares don’t forget that Jesus also offered to give you rest if you bring your burdens to Him and submit to his Lordship.
-It’s all a matter of trusting Him and His promise.
+It’s all a matter of trusting Him and His promises.

 The sands of time will continue to blow around the Rubjerg Knude Lighthouse.
 They will eventually consume it, but probably not before the eroding shoreline reaches its foundation causing it to collapse into the sea below.
 Considering this terrible and imminent loss, be careful that your spiritual foundation is built solely on the word of God.
-The sands of immorality, dishonesty, hypocrisy, and uncertainty will continue to blow around you, but if you remain faithful to God and to His word they will not overtake you.
-And even if you feel like the grounds around you are crumbling, if Jesus is the Rock on which you stand, you will not fall.
+The sand storms of immorality, hatred, pain, and uncertainty will continue to blow around you, but if you remain faithful to God and His word they will not overtake you.
+And if Jesus is the Rock on which you stand, even if you feel like the grounds around you are crumbling you will not fall.

 Prayer: Lord Jesus, I humbly submit to you and lay my burdens at your feet.
 For there alone is where I can truly find rest for my weary soul.
-Thank you that you promised to never leave me alone and to be with me at all times.
+Thank you for the promise that you will never leave me or forsake me no matter what I go through.
 Help me to be mindful of your presence, especially when the sands of adversity blow in my direction.
 And when the world around me seems to cave in, I know that my faith in you and in your promises will sustain me.
 In your precious name, I pray, Amen.